-Agency Presentation (teams of 3)
+Site/Facility Presentation (teams of 3)

-You will become familiar with some of the various local, state, and federal agencies associated with cultural and environmental interpretation.
-You will explore in-depth the mission, purpose, structure and interpretive program offerings of the agency.
+You will select a local, state, and federal site/facility to visit that is associated with cultural, historical and/or environmental interpretation.
+You will explore in-depth the mission, purpose, structure and interpretive program offerings of the organization.
 You will create a power point presentation to share your findings with fellow classmates.
-Format and outline for the presentation will be provided by the instructor.
+A presentation outline/format will be provided by the instructor.